StellerSecurity/Stellar.Simcard.API/README.md

 - Databases may leak
 - Logs may leak
 - Backups may leak
-- Operators may be compromised
-- Governments may request data

 This system guarantees:
 - No operator can enumerate users
-- No operator can decrypt user data without the plan_id
+- No operator can decrypt user data without the `plan_id`
 - No meaningful user data can be reconstructed at rest

 ---